async-aws/aws/docs/index.md

 The secret ingredient in creating asynchronous first is not implemented in this library.
 It actually comes from [Symfony's HTTP client](https://symfony.com/doc/current/components/http_client.html).
-They have implemented all the cool asynchronous features that this AWS library just take advantage of.
+It implements the asynchronous features that this AWS library takes advantage of.

 #### So what is this library really doing?

-Except for being a wrapper around Symfony's HTTP client and making sure the asynchronous features are properly used, AsyncAws also [handles authentication](./authentication/index.md), exceptions and provide input and result objects.
+Except for being a wrapper around Symfony's HTTP client and making sure the asynchronous features are properly used, AsyncAws also [handles authentication](./authentication/index.md), exceptions, and provides input and result objects.

 Read more about [how to use asynchronous features](./features/async.md).